infobip/payment-plugin-cordova-phonegap/README.md

 Examples
 --------

-The example of the 'Hello World' project with the Centili Plugin can be found [here](https://github.com/infobip/).
-To be done soon.
+The example of the 'Hello World' project with the Centili Plugin can be found [here](https://github.com/infobip/payment-plugin-cordova-phonegap).

 Owners
 ------